TEAM-SPIRIT-Productions/Lazuli/README.md

 Lazuli is a pip-compatible, Python-based package for interacting with [AzureMSv316](https://github.com/SoulGirlJP/AzureV316)-based databases, such as [ElectronMS](https://github.com/Bratah123/ElectronMS).
 Lazuli is inspired by and based on the [SwordieDB](https://github.com/Bratah123/SwordieDB) project.

-Lazuli allows access to character and inventory attributes in [AzureMSv316](https://github.com/SoulGirlJP/AzureV316)-based databases.
+Lazuli allows access to character and inventory attributes in Odin-like databases.
 This makes it possible to produce not only feature-rich Discord bots, but also integrated websites.

 ***Perks:***